 2. Vegan and Dairy-Free Options

-1. What’s the difference between a chai latte and a dirty chai?
+1. What’s the difference between a chai latte vs dirty chai?

-2. Which drink has more caffeine, a chai latte or a dirty chai?
+2. Which drink has more caffeine, chai latte vs dirty chai?

 3. Can I make a dirty chai with any type of chai?